 together", or "clarified problem statement").
 You are not allowed to

 look up the answers to your homeworks.

-I will not accept late assignments for any reason.
+I will not accept late assignments without prior arrangement.
 I will drop the

 two lowest homework grades.
 However, a zero for cheating will not be

 The midterm exam will take place in week 5 or 6 during our usual class

 The midterm is closed book and notes but you may bring one sheet

 of letter-sized paper with your own hand-written notes.